marisalieb/houdini-projects/README.md

 there are also lots of notes from the python in houdini course i did in the notes.md file

-and i plan to add more projects here
+and I plan to add more projects here

 #